• Skip to primary navigation

 French-oral-communication

 Teaching good oral communication skills is one of the most important tasks for the world language teacher.
-Teaching oral communication in French is often daunting, but doesn’t have to be!
+Getting students to speak French is often daunting, but doesn’t have to be!
 With meaningful practice and more focus on communication tasks, we can help our students become more effective communicators.

 1. Practice should be interactive.

+Want to improve their oral communication in French with an activity that takes no prep?
 Why not try a daily partner exchange?
 Just a simple turn and talk activity where students have to find something out about their partner, such as “Est-ce que tu as un animal de compagnie ?”
 Then, have a few students report on their findings.
-It is a quick and easy way to get them speaking everyday.
+It is a quick and easy way to get them to speak French everyday.

 2. It should focus on what they can do with the language.